chrislo27/RhythmHeavenRemixEditor/docs/Out-of-memory-on-music.md

 it tries to allocate up to a quarter of your system memory.

-In order to force the Java Virtual Machine to be allowed to use more memory, you have to edit either the **bat**ch file for Windows, or **sh**ell file for Linux/macOS.
-Replace the line that starts with `java -jar` with the below:
+In order to force the Java Virtual Machine to be allowed to use more memory, you have to edit either the **bat**ch file for Windows (`run_windows.bat`), or **sh**ell file for Linux/macOS (`run_macOS-linux.sh`).
+Open the file with Notepad++ or your favourite text editor, and replace the line that starts with `java -jar` with the below:

 ```
 java -jar -Xmx1500m RHRE.jar
 ```

-`Xmx1500m` indicates that you want a maximum of 1500 MB of RAM allocated.
+`Xmx1500m` indicates that you want a maximum of 1500 MB of memory allocated.
 Change that value if you are still having out of memory errors.
+Obviously, you can't allocate more than what your system has available.

-Note that as of v3.18.7 the default maximum memory allocated is 1024 MB.
+Note that as of v3.18.7, the default maximum memory allocated is 1024 MB.
+Also, as of v3.19.0, sound memory management has been improved.

-Now, you must **ALWAYS** run RHRE through that file, or else the *settings will be ignored*.
+Now, you must **ALWAYS** run RHRE through that file, or else these *settings will be ignored*.

-There is no way to omit this requirement.
-You are working with an audio editor and it is expected you have the requirements to have it in memory.

 ### Could not reserve enough space for ...
 KB object heap
 If you're getting this error and you allocated 1500 MB or more, you will require a 64-bit version of Java.
-Check the bit-ness of your installation by running `java -version` and seeing if 64-Bit appears in the text.
+Check the bit-ness of your installation by running `java -version` in the command prompt and seeing if 64-Bit appears in the text.